indexical/indexical-sdk-js/README.md

 # Indexical JS SDK

-The Indexical SDK for Javascript/Typescript makes it easier to use the Indexical API **for projects that are interacting with an existing codebase (written in JS or TS)**.
+The Indexical SDK for Javascript/Typescript makes it easier to use the Indexical API **for JS/TS projects that are interacting with an existing codebase**.
 It primarily contains helper functions that can extract the appropriate sources from code/configuration files, for use in Indexical API calls.

 Currently, the SDK supports analyzing projects written in JS/TS or in Python.
 Specifically, the SDK can extract sources in the following ways: